 There maybe accessible computers for you to use that have a large mouse and keyboard.
 You may also ask for assistance with these from a staff member.

 Some archive centers may have a staff member on duty who can sign.
 It is worth checking before your visit when this person will be available.

 If there is a cafe or restaurant then please check whether they do offer wheelchair access.
 Chances are they will, but it is always best to check first.

 Some record offices do have a cafe or restaurant.
 You can break up your visit to the archives by going to the cafe for something to eat and drink.

-So you can take a break for a while.
+So, you can take a break for a while.
 When you come back to researching you will feel refreshed.

 Please note that you will not be allowed to bring in any food or drinks into the archives.

 Photocopiers will also be available so that once you have found the records that you are after you maybe allowed to make a copy.

 The archives that you intend to visit may offer Internet access.
 You may also be able to bring your own laptop computer.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post about how to plan a visit to the archives.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you think that this post will be helpful to others then please share with friends and family using the social media buttons below.

 If you have any questions or comments then please leave a comment below.
 I would love to hear from you.